Nottingham Suburban Railway: The Nottingham Suburban Railway promoted

 In 1885 a group of local businesspeople formed a project to make a new railway running more directly to Daybrook; as well as greatly shortening the journey for the growing residential passenger business, the line would link in important brickworks at Thorneywood and Mapperley.
-The Nottingham Suburban Railway Act was passed on 25 June 1886 authorising the construction; share capital was to be £250,000.
+The Nottingham Suburban Railway Act 1886 (49 & 50 Vict. c. xciv) was passed on 25 June 1886 authorising the construction; share capital was to be £250,000.
 The new company agreed to pay the GNR £100 for the right to make each of the new junctions with its line; the GNR would work the line, and had the power to acquire it after ten years, although this power was in fact never exercised.

-Nevertheless the GNR agreed to guarantee 3.5% on the projected £215,000 cost of the construction, and this and the working agreement were authorised by a second Act of 25 June 1887.
+Nevertheless the GNR agreed to guarantee 3.5% on the projected £215,000 cost of the construction, and this and the working agreement were authorised by a second act of Parliament, the Great Northern Railway Act 1889 (52 & 53 Vict. c. xciv) of 26 July 1889.
 In fact the final cost of the construction works was about £262,500.

 The terrain was hilly, and three tunnels were required.
 Approaching Nottingham from Colwick, the GNR line ran south of the Midland Railway route from Newark, as far as Trent Lane, where the lines crossed over.
 The planned line was to join the GNR west of Trent Lane where it was on the north side of the Midland line.
 However this was objected to by the Board of Trade because approaching trains would be descending on a gradient of 1 in 49 approaching the junction.
 It was decided to make a grade-separated junction so that up (inbound) trains would cross over both the Midland and GNR lines further east on long lattice bridges, and then curve round and cross the Midland route a second time to join the GNR.
 The shorter down direction line followed the originally planned alignment, and made a sharp curve rising at 1 in 49.